evandisoft/RedOnion/ScriptingReadme.md

 ## Scripting Links

 [Common API](RedOnion.KSP/API/Globals.md) - An API of useful functionality that is consistent between Lua and ROS.
 Entries marked with \[Unsafe\] lead to objects from KSP, Unity, or just general CLR objects that one should be careful with.
-Some objects in this API, like ship, have been created to act as safe versions of native objects.
-In this case, ship is a safe version of KSP's Vessel.
+Some objects in this API, like the global [ship](RedOnion.KSP/API/Ship.md), have been created to act as safe versions of native objects.
+In this case, ship is a safe version of KSP's [Vessel](https://kerbalspaceprogram.com/api/class_vessel.html).
 The corresponding native Vessel object can be accessed using ship's `native` field.

 [Red Onion Script (ROS)](RedOnion.ROS/README.md) - A powerful in-game scripting engine taking inspiration from several popular languages (Ruby,Python,Javascript,etc)